l0wigh/Fluorite/EVO2.md

+# TEST
+- [ ] Fullscreen app on ws 1, kill a window on ws 1 from another ws, does it reset nicely ?

 # TODO
 - [ ] Add the possibility to seamlessly move a floating window to another monitors and that it change it's workspace too
 - [ ] ?
 Add a way to recognize a missplaced floating and fix it's workspace to the current monitor it's in